HACP/DataScienceReviewLibrary/wiki/CLV_BG_NBD_model.md

 ## Maximum Likelihood Estimation
 Our model's parameter set ultimately reduces to $r, \alpha, a, b$ and we can estimate this set from the experimental data using the [Maximum Likelihood Estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation).
 The idea is to find the parameters that under the assumed statistical model the oberved data is most probable.
 Equations 6 and 7 in [Faber2005] provide the nessary equations to compute the log-likelihood.
 We can the use any standard optimization method to find the parameters that maximize the log-likelihood (e.g. Scipy optimization package)

+Out of the 14 available optimizers, 9 did not need a Jacobian (not provided).
+Out of the 9, one (BFGS) gave a False successful flag with values within range and two (TNC, SLSQP) gave a True successful Flag but the numbers are completely off from the range.

 ## Data and Preprocessing
 In this project we will use the same dataset described in [Faber2005] the CDNOW small data set.
 The data contains information about sales at the customer level (anonimized), the date of the transaction, and the quantity/total price of the purchase.
 The data was collected from January 1997 through June 1998 and we will focus on the first 39 weeks.
 We have a total of 6919 corresponding to 2357 unique customers.